MistaJoka/lawnBook/PROJECT_INTAKE.md

 - What is the app in one sentence?
 AI mobile app for hard working landscapers.
 - Who is the main user? solo landscapers with small operations and businesses.
 - What problem does it solve? saves time and confusion. gaining premium features as lower costs
-- What does the user do before this app exists? manual, switches between providers.
+- What does the user do before this app exists? manual outreach and invoicing, switches between providers.
 - What does the user do after this app exists?
-Save time, earn more, ease workflows.
+Save time, earn more money and leads, ease workflows.

 ### Advanced Questions
 - What market gap does this app target?
 Small business owners that don't want to spend what the top providers are asking for their platforms.